-Interview with Blake Leitch, Global Head of Marketing, Biosimilars, Biogen
+Interview on digital marketing with Blake Leitch, Global Head of Marketing, Biosimilars, Biogen

 The COVID-19 pandemic has disrupted the way we do business, with a rapid increase in demand for digital customer engagement as face-to-face interaction has taken a back seat.
 Digital marketing has never been so important, and pharmaceutical companies need to ensure that their digital offerings meet their customer needs and expectations in this rapidly shifting landscape.